UDT-ITF/website/source/presentation/index.md

 ###  3.3.
 Linking Properties

+> I've changed IIIF to ITF twice here, though this does make me think of a question I've raised much later in the document about how the relationship between IIIF and ITF resources is handled.
-These properties are references or links between resources, and split into external references where the linked object is outside of the IIIF space, and internal references where the linked object is a IIIF resource.
+These properties are references or links between resources, and split into external references where the linked object is outside of the ITF space, and internal references where the linked object is a ITF resource.
 Clients typically create a link to the resource that is able to be activated by the user, or interact directly with the linked resource to improve the user's experience.

 #### 3.3.1.
 External Links